R-GENLIB/simuhaplo_functions/example2/README.md

 bifurcates at the last internal ancestor that was printed.
 If an internal ancestor is homozygous for the founder segment it is possible for it to transmit a longer segment that has been stitched together through a recombination.
-In this case the traceback is terminated at this internal ancestor.
+In this case the inheritance path for that segment will terminate at this internal ancestor.

-The function returns a dataframe that specifies the path, and the length of the segment.
+The function returns a dataframe that specifies the path, and the length of the segment, for each occurance of the specified proband inheriting a segment from the specified founder.

 ``` r
 head(traceback)